intrig-unicamp/mininet-wifi/README.md

 Please, let us know if you are doing research with Mininet-WiFi.
 A list of citations on Mininet-WiFi is available [here](https://docs.google.com/spreadsheets/d/1laEhejMg6th-Urgc-_RqBi2H6m308Rnh9uJpKZavEio/edit?usp=sharing).

 ## Installation
+**We highly recommend using Ubuntu version 16.04 or higher.
+Some new hostapd features might not work on Ubuntu 14.04.**
 step 1: $ sudo apt-get install git
 step 2: $ git clone https://github.com/intrig-unicamp/mininet-wifi
 step 3: $ cd mininet-wifi